sjoerdvankreel/firefly-synth-2/static/Manual.md

 per parameter, and apply it to a target parameter for all voices in a group.<br/>
 For example, have 3 voices and set fine pitch for each of them to -25/0 (center)/25%.<br/>
 Voice spectrum can either be build up by hand (manual mode) or automatically by spread, skew and randomize parameters.<br/>
-All manual and automatic parameters are themselves continuously automatable and modulatable targets, so participate in the global mod matrix.
+All manual and automatic parameters are themselves continuously automatable and modulatable targets,<br/>
+so participate in the global mod matrix.

 In terms of modulation, global unison always comes last (after CLAP mod, matrix and dedicated modulators).<br/>
 In order to do this correctly, FF2 contains a couple modulation operators designed specifically for unison.<br/>